LionelDraghi/bbt/docs/UG.md

 ### Test in place

 The `--output` create a test results file, in Markdown format, that cross-references all executed files.
-Meaning that if the result file is in the `web` sub-directory, and the scenarios in the `tests` sub-directory, link will be for example `../tests/scenrio_1.md`.
+Meaning that if the result file is in the `web` sub-directory, and the scenarios in the `tests` sub-directory, link will be for example `../tests/scenario_1.md`.
-Be aware of that if you move the file in another dir after the run : move both scenarios and results file in a coherent way.
+Be aware of that if you move the files in another dir after the run : move both scenarios and results files in a coherent way.

-Or use the following best pratice : produce results files directly where you expect them, run the scenarios directly from the doc directory, and just use the "--exec_dir" to run the tests somewhere else to avoid producing crap within the docs tree.
+Or use the following best practice : produce results files directly where you expect them, run the scenarios directly from the doc directory, and just use the "--exec_dir" to run the tests somewhere else to avoid producing crap within the docs tree.

 For example, if you have :
 ```